MelissaPabst/SavvyDAPython/Week1/Class2.md

 # Fancy Indexing

-Fancy indexing is Numpy's way of indexing using integer arrays to create new arrays.
+Fancy indexing is NumPy's way of indexing using integer arrays to create new arrays.

 Let's pass an array of indices to access multiple array elements at once: